 Work Package E

-This Work Package assesses greenhouse gas emissions from changes in lands use and forestry, and is led by the Tyndall Centre.
+This Work Package assesses greenhouse gas emissions from changes in land use and forestry, and is led by the Tyndall Centre.
 The results from this Work Package also inform the emissions scenarios developed in Work Package A.

 Work Package F